 You can also try to create a vapor barrier with special interior, vapor barrier grade paints.
 The effectiveness of the paints is severely limited and you'd still have to caulk all the window trim, outlets and switches.
 If you do this you'll also want to take the 1" diameter plastic plugs out of the siding.
 This is where they drill those attractive holes in the outside wall to blow-in the insulation.
 Replace them with screened and louvered 1" diameter vent plugs.
-You can buy these at lumberyards.
-This will allow the wall cavity to dry out once the wet insulation is removed.
+After about a year the wall should be dried out and you can fill the holes or replace the siding or stucco in those areas.
+You can buy these vent plugs at lumberyards.

-Again, the primary issue for energy efficiency is stopping air infiltration.
-There is no reasonable payback to blowing insulation into your sidewalls.
+Again, the primary issue for energy efficiency is stopping excessive air infiltration.
+There is no reasonable payback to blowing insulation, foam or dense pack into the plastered sidewalls of your old or historic house.
 This practice has truly been the ruination of many of our historic central city homes.

-For more information go to www.nps.gov and look for Preservation Briefs on insulation.
+For more information go to www.nps.gov and look for Preservation Briefs on energy efficiency.
 This is the site of the National Park Service.